jimmux/TypeScript-Babel-Starter/README.md

-# TypeScript-Babel-Starter (with purpose-built Webpack config and targeted broswer support)
+# TypeScript-Babel-Starter (with purpose-built Webpack config and targeted browser support)

 # Why the fork?